Applied Liberation PsychologyTM

 1. Attention-Based Practice = A Neurological “Hardware” Upgrade

-In terms of literal alterations, neuropsychology research has found that after roughly 2 months of attention-based practices your:
+In terms of the brain-based changes, neuropsychology research has found that after roughly 2 months of attention-based practices your:

 *Frontal cortex (awareness, logic), Hippocampus (memory), Insula (compassion) all increase in size